Quit smoking

 How does smoking cause cancer?

 Smoke contains over 70 chemicals known to cause cancer.
 Certain chemicals in tobacco smoke damage an important gene called p53.
 The p53 gene is found in the nucleus of every cell in the human body, and its main role is to prevent cancer cells evolving.
-Cigarette smoke is the main cause of p53 mutations in lung cancer.
+The number of p53 mutations rise with the number of cigarettes smoked, increasing the likelihood of lung cancer.

 Quitting